 LEASE OPTION – Also known as rent to own or option to buy.
 This is an alternative financing option that allows home buyers to lease a home with an option to buy.
-Each month’s rent payment may consist of not only the rent, but an additional amount that can be applied toward the down payment on the property should the renter choose the option to purchase the property at an already specified price.
+Each month’s rent payment may consist of not only the rent, but an additional amount that can be applied toward the down payment on the Property should the renter choose the option to purchase the Property at an already specified price.

 LEGAL DESCRIPTION – This is a property description that is recognized by law.
 It is sufficient to locate and identify the property without oral testimony.
 An example of a legal description is FISHHAWK RANCH PHASE 2 PARCEL DD-1A LOT 6 BLOCK 74.

 LENDER – This term can mean a few different things depending on the context.
 A lender can be the actual business or individual that makes the mortgage loan like Bank of America.
-In some cases the individuals representing the firm are referred to as a lenders, like a loan officer or the proper term Mortgage Loan Originator or MLO.
+In some cases, the individuals representing the firm are referred to as lenders, like a loan officer or the proper term Mortgage Loan Originator or MLO.

 LIABILITIES – This is a borrower’s personal financial obligations.
-These liabilities include current mortgages, car loans, credit card debt, alimony and other amounts that are owed to others.
+These liabilities include current mortgages, car loans, credit card debt, alimony, and other amounts that are owed to others.

 LOAN – Is an amount of money borrowed to purchase a property.
-In real estate these loans are usually amortized and repaid with interest.
+In real estate, these loans are usually amortized and repaid with interest.

-LOAN MODIFICATION – For one reason or another a lender will agree to modify the terms of a mortgage without requiring the borrower to refinance.
+LOAN MODIFICATION – For one reason or another, a lender will agree to modify the terms of a mortgage without requiring the borrower to refinance.

 LOAN OFFICER – Known by many names.
-Could be mortgage broker, loan representative, account executive and more.
+Could be mortgage broker, loan representative, account executive, and more.
 The correct terminology is Mortgage Loan Originator.
-The MLO serves many functions and has various responsibilities: they solicit loans, represent lending institutions, and they act as the go between for the borrower and the lender.
+The MLO serves many functions and has various responsibilities: they solicit loans, represent lending institutions, and they act as the go-between for the borrower and the lender.

 LOAN SERVICING – This could be done by the lender or a company hired by the lender.
 After you get a loan, the servicing company is the company you are making your mortgage payments to.
-They process payments, send statements, manage the escrow account and ensure that items like insurance and property taxes are paid on the property.
+They process payments, send statements, manage the escrow account, and ensure that items like insurance and property taxes are paid on the Property.

-MARKETABLE TITLE – Also known as a merchantable title is a title which a court of equity considers to be so free of material defects and liens that it will legally force its acceptance by a buyer.
+MARKETABLE TITLE – Also known as a merchantable title is a title that a court of equity considers to be so free of material defects and liens that it will legally force its acceptance by a buyer.

-MARKET VALUE – Also Fair Market Value, is an estimate of the market value of a property, based on what a knowledgeable, willing, and unpressured buyer would likely pay an unpressured seller with the same knowledge.
+MARKET VALUE – Also, Fair Market Value is an estimate of the market value of a property, based on what a knowledgeable, willing, and unpressured buyer would likely pay an unpressured seller with the same knowledge.

 MECHANIC’S LIEN – A lien on real estate, created by operation of law.
-It ensures the payment of debt for services, labor or materials provided in the construction of buildings and real property.
+It ensures the payment of debt for services, labor, or materials provided in the construction of buildings and real property.

 MORTGAGE BANKER – A mortgage banker generally originates and funds their own loans.
 These loans are then sold on the secondary market.

-MORTAGEE – Is the lender.
+MORTGAGEE – Is the lender.

 MORTGAGE INSURANCE (MI) – Also known as Private Mortgage Insurance.
 This is insurance that the lender requires a borrower to purchase.
 It covers the lender against some of the losses that could occur if the borrower defaults on the loan.
-Mortgage insurance is generally required for all loans with more than an 80% LTV.
-Over time when the LTV improves to less than 80% the mortgage insurance terminates.
+Mortgage insurance is generally required for all loans with more than 80% LTV.
+Over time when the LTV improves to less than 80% of the mortgage insurance terminates.